X104n/scuffed-mario/README.md

 We're using libgdx and Tilded for this project.

+The game works on Windows 10 and 11 and MacOS.
+Linux is untested.

 ## Build and run:
 1. Clone the repository: ```git@git.app.uib.no:relish-earshot/scuffed-mario.git```
 2. Open the project in IntelliJ or similar programs.